hashicorp/design-system/website/docs/components/form/masked-input/partials/code/how-to-use.md

 When the multiline input is masked, the browser converts newline characters to masked characters: this means that the multiline text will appear as a single long string of characters, even if it’s inside a `<textarea>` element.

-Instead, when the text is not masked it will respect the newline characters: this means it may occupy more lines that when it’s masked (try the example above).
+When the text is not masked, the newline characters will be respected.
+This means it may occupy more lines than when it’s masked (see the example above).

 Something to keep in mind when designing and implementing functionality that makes use of this component.